Mechanical Engineering (ME)

 ME 310, INTRODUCTION TO THERMODYNAMICS, 4 Credits

 Introduces basic concepts of thermodynamics, by applying the first and second laws of thermodynamics.
-Solves engineering problem involving closed and open systems, as well as basic power and refrigeration cycles.
+Solves engineering problems involving closed and open systems, as well as basic power and refrigeration cycles.
+CROSSLISTED as ME 310/NSE 310.

 ME 311, INTRODUCTION TO THERMAL-FLUID SCIENCES, 4 Credits